 Photo by Erich Saide

 Since her marriage in 1981, we came to know almost too much about the misery in her life.
 In particular about the loveless engagement and marriage that she endured to Prince Charles.
-The glow of that glorious wedding day had long since fallen away.
+The glow of that glorious wedding day quickly disappeared.
 The dreamy story of a young woman marrying a Prince was forever tainted.
-However we could also see her devotion to her boys and the love and care she put into charity work such as visiting people sick with AIDs and campaigning against landmines.
+We could, however, also see her devotion to her boys and the love and care she put into charity work such as visiting people sick with AIDs and campaigning against landmines.
 She shared details about her struggle with bulemia and gave heart-felt speeches about matters related to families and individuals.
 She even had some thoughts to share about the importance of hugging.
 “Hugging has no harmful side effects”, she said.
 “If we all play our part in making our children feel valued, the result will be tremendous.
 There are potential huggers in every household.”
 Many years later, as I raise my own toddler twins, I often think about her simple message about the importance of hugging.

 It all started on that July day back in 1981.
 Royal weddings – when they involve Kings-in-waiting – are big news.
 This is especially the case in Canada as we are members of the Commonwealth.
 For young girls these are truly impressive affairs.
-If you see a school girl gazing dreamily at the television while Prince William and Catherine (Kate) Middleton marry, let her enjoy the moment.
-Hold back your jokes about the cost of the wedding (estimated at over $100 million), or the modern day relevance of the Royal Family.
-If she wants to admire Catherine Middleton for the simplest of reasons, give her the space to do so.
+If you saw a school girl gazing dreamily at the television while Prince William and Catherine (Kate) Middleton married, I hope you let her enjoy the moment and held back your jokes about the cost of the wedding (estimated at over $100 million) or the modern day relevance of the Royal Family.
+If a young girl wants to admire Catherine Middleton for the simplest of reasons, give her the space to do so.
 Who knows what positive influences could come out of this experience.

 Related